 3520 Building Energy Performance Exemptions and Compliance Delays

-3521 Building Energy Performance Standards Alternative Compliance Penalty, Violations, and Enforcement
+3521 Building Energy Performance Alternative Compliance Penalty, Violations, Fines, and Enforcement

 3517 Building energy performance standards (BEPS)

-3517.1 Every six (6) years, DOEE shall, pursuant to Section 301(b) of the Act (D.C.
+3517.1 Every six (6) years, DOEE shall, pursuant to Subsection 301(b) of the Act (D.C.
 Official Code § 8-1772.21(b)), establish the BEPS.
 DOEE shall publish notice of the BEPS in the D.C.
 Register before the relevant Compliance Cycle begins.

+3517.2 A building owner shall determine whether the building has met the 2021 BEPS as described in § 3530.

-3517.2 A building that does not meet the BEPS as of the effective date of the BEPS shall have a Compliance Cycle of five (5) years from that date to meet the performance requirements set forth in § 3518 and the procedural requirements set forth in § 3519.
+3517.3 A building that does not meet the BEPS shall have a Compliance Cycle of five (5) years from the effective date of the BEPS to meet the performance requirements set forth in § 3518 and the procedural requirements set forth in § 3519.

-3517.3 Sections 3517 through 3521 shall apply to buildings in accordance with the following schedule:
+3517.4 Sections 3517 through 3521 shall apply to buildings in accordance with the following schedule: